quentinkhoo/quentinkhoo.github.io/content/posts/TISC-2022-cloud-cloudynekos.md

     "MaxSessionDuration": 3600
 }
 ```
-Tools like `enumerate-iam` wouldn't be able to tell you if you are able to run commands like `aws iam-list-attached-role-policies` withwhereby an additional argument is required (`--role-name` in this case).
-When dealing with IAM roles, we generally want to see what kind of permissions it has by retrieving a list of policies attached to the role and then enumerating said policy for its permissions.
+Tools like `enumerate-iam` wouldn't be able to tell you if you are able to run commands like `aws iam-list-attached-role-policies`, whereby an additional argument is required (`--role-name` in this case).
+When dealing with IAM roles, we generally want to see what kind of permissions it has by retrieving a list of policies attached to the role and then enumerating said policies for its permissions.

 In short, we want to run 2 commands per AWS IAM role:
 1.  `aws iam list-attached-role-policies --role-name <role_name>`
 2.  `aws iam get-policy-version --policy-arn <policy_arn> --version-id <version_id>`